uni-halle/quik/README.md

 ## Data

 The data directory contains sample files that can be used for testing and which we used to produce some of the results in our journal article.
+The reads and ground truth assignments in this directory have been created from the auxiliary tool `simulate_errors` using `prob=0.2`.